 Dexter in Washtenaw County, Michigan — The American Midwest (Great Lakes)

 Editor’s want-list for this marker.
-Photo of the skew stone arch bridge • Can you help?
+Photo of marker from a distance. • Can you help?